labgrid-project/labgrid/doc/configuration.rst

 The example describes a `PIO.0` at device address `29.7D6913000000` via the onewire server on `example.computer`.

+Arguments:
   - host (str): hostname of the remote system running the onewire server
   - path (str): path on the server to the programmable I/O pin
   - invert (bool, default=False): whether the logic level is inverted (active-low)

 Used by:
   - `OneWirePIODriver`_